BrenoBaronte/api/README.md

 # Api

 An API with CRUD example using REST principles.
-This project is based on .Net Core 2.2.0 and ASP.NET Core 2.2.0
+This project is based on .Net Core 3.1

 ## Database

 In this project we have integration with a SqlServer Database.
-This repo shows two differents examples of how to do it:
+This repo shows two differents examples of how to do it following CQS(<a href="https://martinfowler.com/bliki/CommandQuerySeparation.html">CommandQuerySeparation</a>):
-- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery.cs">GoalQuery</a>, using Dapper ORM.
+- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery.cs">GoalQuery</a> and <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Commands/GoalCommand.cs">GoalCommand</a>, using Dapper ORM.
-- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery2.cs">GoalQuery2</a>, using simple ADO.NET.
+- <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Queries/GoalQuery2.cs">GoalQuery2</a> and <a href="https://github.com/BrenoBaronte/api/blob/master/Api.Repositories/Commands/GoalCommand2.cs">GoalCommand2</a>, using simple ADO.NET.

 ## Cache